See how Beltmar reads behavior as narrative

 - Research · "How it Works" · supports deeper understanding of the model.

-Audience Research does not rank “best segments”—it describes recurring engagement patterns and how themes participate in those patterns.
+Audience Research does not rank “best segments” — it describes recurring engagement patterns and how themes participate in those patterns.

-Step 3 — Patterns across many people
+Patterns across many people

-What you are seeing here
+What you're seeing

-A fictional cohort of “Deep Research Explorers” and a simple mapping of how different themes tend to function in their journeys.
+A fictional cohort of “Deep Research Explorers” and a mapping of how themes tend to function in their journeys.

 How teams use this

-Workspace services in the same interpretation flow
+Everything in the same interpretation flow

 Link Library + Campaign Calendar